Azure-Samples/ms-identity-msal-java-samples/1-server-side/msal-java-webapp-sample/README.md

    - Type a key description (for instance `app secret`),
    - Select a key duration of either **In 1 year**, **In 2 years**, or **Never Expires**.
    - The key value will display when you select **Add**.
 Copy the its value in a safe place.
    - You'll need this key later to configure the project.
-This key value will not be displayed again, nor retrievable by any other means, so record it as soon as it is visible from the Azure portal.
+This key value will not be displayed again, nor retrievable by any other means, so record it as soon as it is visible from the Microsoft Entra portal.

-### Step 4:  Configure the sample to use your Azure AD tenant
+### Step 4:  Configure the sample to use your Microsoft Entra tenant

 Open `application.properties` in the src/main/resources folder.
 1. Fill in your tenant and app registration information noted in registration step.